artin-fathzadeh/artin/README.md

 # Contact

-Please report any errors, feedback, questions, or any other concerns you may have regarding the following text:
+Please report any errors, feedback, questions, or any other concerns you may have here;

+If you would prefer to email me you can contact; artinf@zohomail.com